Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Visual SLAM

-Visual SLAM uses cameras and sensors to help an AMR gain a visual interpretation of its environment.
-The types of visual SLAM can be as simple as a single camera or include compound eye cameras and RGB-D cameras.
-The various types of cameras are used for landmark identification and detection.
-Visual SLAM uses complex and complicated algorithms such as PTAM and ORB-SLAM, which are sparse methods for matching feature points of interest.
-Algorithms, such as DTAM, LSD-SLAM, DSO, and SVO, are dense methods that use the brightness of images for navigation.
+Visual SLAM employs cameras and sensors to provide a visual understanding of the AMR's environment.
+This can range from a single camera to complex setups with compound eye cameras and RGB-D cameras.
+These cameras aid in landmark identification and detection.
+Visual SLAM utilizes complex algorithms such as PTAM and ORB-SLAM for sparse feature point matching, as well as dense methods like DTAM, LSD-SLAM, DSO, and SVO, which use image brightness for navigation.

 Light Detection and Ranging (LiDAR) SLAM